Your future at United begins at Expressjet.

 How are candidates selected to move to United?

 Movement to and employment by United will be in seniority order of those who apply and are eligible for the program, and who remain in the program in good standing with all program requirements for an established period of time.
-We’re still finalizing details, but expect to have an open enrollment period for existing ERJ pilots.

 Why do we have to complete an interview?